 While there is currently no cure for LAM, there are a number of treatments that may relieve symptoms or prevent complications from the disease.

-First-Ever Clinical Treatment Trial
+First-Ever Clinical Treatment for LAM

 Available (Palliative) Treatment Options